chenyun0607/investment-strategies-portfolio/momentum&pairs_trading/README.md

 - Autocorrelation function (ACF) for persistence/reversal detection
 - Backtesting metrics: cumulative return, Sharpe ratio, max drawdown, avg win/loss
 - Assumptions: frictionless markets, no arbitrage, persistence of momentum effects

+---

+## Findings & Insights

+Our analysis across multiple strategies led to several key takeaways:

+1. **Momentum Persistence**
+   - Momentum is weak at short horizons (daily, weekly) but **more persistent at monthly and yearly horizons**.
+   - Intermediate-term lookbacks (e.g., 12 months) provided the most reliable signals.

+2. **Cross-Sectional Momentum**
+   - Seasonal rebalancing (quarterly) generated **higher cumulative returns** (≈ 378%) than classic semiannual rebalancing (≈ 284%).
+   - However, this came at the cost of **higher volatility and drawdowns**, showing a clear return–risk tradeoff.

+3. **Time-Series Momentum**
+   - Short-term models (21- or 63-day) often underperformed due to **whipsaw trades and high volatility**.
+   - The **252-day lookback** strategy produced **more stable and positive returns**, though it still lagged buy-and-hold in absolute performance.

+4. **Pairs Trading**
+   - **Cointegration-based methods** outperformed correlation- and distance-based approaches, offering statistically validated long-term relationships.
+   - **Machine learning (PCA + KMeans)** improved pair selection by clustering stocks with similar behavior, leading to stronger mean-reversion trades (e.g., MKC & WAB).

+5. **Cross-Asset Enhancements**
+   - The Improved Cross-Asset TSMOM (I-XTSM) using industrial metals as an external signal significantly **reduced drawdowns** and outperformed standard momentum in stress periods (e.g., 2008).
+   - Demonstrates the value of integrating **macro signals** for crash protection.

+6. **Limitations**
+   - Backtests assume **frictionless markets** (no transaction costs/slippage).
+   - Real-world performance may differ due to market impact, regime shifts, and execution costs.

+**Overall takeaway:**
+- Momentum strategies work best at **intermediate horizons**,
+- Pairs trading is strongest when backed by **cointegration or ML-based selection**,
+- And **cross-asset signals** can help mitigate the risks of momentum crashes.